Three Pillars for Successfully Monetizing Connected Car Data

 PILLAR 3: USES OF THE DATA

 At the point where the mechanisms are in place to capture the data, permissions have been granted for acceptable uses, the question arises: what can you do with this data?
 This is the area where innovation, imagination, and cross-industry cooperation converge—the point where new opportunities emerge and fresh services can be developed.
 At this stage, the value of the data depends on the kind of usage and the area of interest.
 For example, city and state government organizations have an abiding interest in traffic control and safe vehicle road use.
 Emerging applications that track a vehicle’s movements over specific roads or turnpikes can institute fair-use road charges to drivers traveling these roadways—based on actual data.
-Other data from vehicle locations can help reduce traffic congestion by intelligently manipulating traffic signals and automating passage through tollbooths.
+Other mobility data from vehicle locations can help reduce traffic congestion by intelligently manipulating traffic signals and automating passage through tollbooths.

-The OEM ecosystem also benefits from this data.
+The OEM ecosystem also benefits from this connected car data.
 Automotive service facilities with access to diagnostic and status data associated with a vehicle can use predictive analysis, incident logs, and historical data from similar vehicles to communicate with drivers about issues that require quick intervention or near-term attention.
 Other applications include understanding the driver’s habits, preferences, and lifestyle to better match the vehicle’s features, maintenance, and service programs to the owner’s requirements.

 Emerging IoT Applications

 Beyond uses envisioned for government organizations, vehicle service centers, and insurance companies, numerous opportunities exist—many still in the infancy stages of planning—for data that indicates consumer preferences, lifestyle matters, and daily routines.
 These opportunities often require a convergence of information from different sources, as is typical of emerging Internet of Things (IoT) applications.